stevenyu113228/SQLME0w/readme.md

 # SQLME0w
-🐱 A flexible Boolean Based SQL injection tool for MySQL and PostgreSQL, but it can migrate to other DBMS very easyly.
+🐱 A flexible Boolean Based SQL injection tool for MySQL, MSSQL and PostgreSQL, but it can migrate to other DBMS very easyly.

 ## Guide
 🐱 Users just need to modify the `boolean_based_blind` function to fit their scenario, and use command 0 to do the self test and check if the script work correctly.